Skip to content

 Removing complexity and improving usability holds some potential, but it seems equally important to give the teacher some benefit or reason to use the LMS, so it is not only the learners or school administration that benefit.

 Using self-correcting interactive exercises may be beneficial to some teachers that do not have to check the exercises.
 However, to other teachers they may just go through the exercises in class.
 This may give the teacher some more understanding of the learner's understanding and struggles and offer opportunity for teaching - and be what they are used to.
 It may probably be more efficient for the learner to get the feedback immediately, and time in class can be focused on issues or learning new things.
-However, this may also require more work from the teacher.
+However, this may also require more work from the teacher and also affects how teachers approach lesson preparation in general.
+For more on that topic, see our post on what challenges language teachers face with lesson preparation.

-Easy access to learning content and assistance in quickly creating content, for instance with help from automation and AI, may offer benefits.
+Easy access to learning content and assistance in quickly creating content, for instance with help from automation and AI-assisted content generation, may offer benefits.
 Also, gaining better automated insights and summaries of the learner's struggles, may be a help to the teacher.
 Finally, offering smart features for explaining and rehearsing the things the specific learner struggles with, may assist the teacher in teaching the learners.

 We are not aware of general LMSes that focus on removing complexity, improving usability and offering benefits to teachers as described above.
 We assume that all LMSes to some extent are working on some of these, but may be restricted by legacy code bases, or having to or wanting to support the current scenarios their customers use and more.
 We are aware of a lot of smaller services that have popped up over the years that focus on the creation of and distribution of learning content.
 Quizlet, Wordwall and Kahoot are a few examples of services that language teachers may use.
 These typically evolve from focusing on a single or few types of content or exercises to supporting more types.